NieJiacheng/Alpha-Seeker-ProMax/README.md

     streamlit run finance_agent.py
     ```

-### You may try our deployed agent at https://finagent-ehzqypk5tunvywutvhuhg2.streamlit.app/
+### You may try our deployed agent at https://finagent-ehzqypk5tunvywutvhuhg2.streamlit.app/ (Please do NOT ask the agent too frequently due to the instability and response frequency limit of free yfinance API)

 ---